 - Watch out for and get timely treatment for urinary tract infections

-- Don’t take medications like over-the-counter pain medications without telling your doctor.
+- Involve your doctor on medication: Don’t take medications like over-the-counter pain medications without telling your doctor.
 These may damage the kidneys, especially if you’re already at risk.

 - Watch out for and take steps to prevent diabetic neuropathy.
 Damaged urinary tract nerves can lead to urinary retention and kidney damage.
 Some drugs like metformin can contribute to diabetic nerve damage and supplements like Vitamin B12 (as part of a good Vitamin B Complex ) and Alpha Lipoic Acid can help prevent this.
 Be aware and act soon.